Bloody Mary Salad

 • 1 teaspoon Worcestershire sauce

-In a large pan, heat 4 cups V8 until just boiling.
-Add celery and onion as chopped.
-Chop cucumber, pepper and carrot, add zest and herbs if using; set aside.
+VEGETABLES Chop cucumber, pepper and carrot, add zest and herbs if using; set aside.

-A quarter-cup at a time, add a cup of hot V8 to gelatin.
-Stir in horseradish, salt and Worcestershire.
+COMBINE A quarter-cup at a time, add a cup of the hot V8 to the gelatin mixture.
+Stir in the horseradish, salt and Worcestershire.
 Add remaining hot V8.
 Stir in other vegetables.
-Transfer to serving dish and refrigerate until set.

-More Make Ahead 'Refrigerator Salad' Recipes
+More Make Ahead "Refrigerator Salad" Recipes (They Keep!)